You can register as an organ donor on your fishing license.

 When it comes to waiting for an organ transplant, we are all created equal.
 Wealthy or famous individuals cannot and do not get bumped up higher on the national transplant waiting list.
-The waiting list is actually a pool of people.
-Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.
+The waiting list is actually a pool of people that takes into account many factors, such as:

 - Blood type

 - Severity of patient’s medical condition